Skip to main content

 There are many more examples of acceptable documents.
 You can find more examples on the NH Secretary of State’s website.

-If you don’t have the required documents with you but you want to register on Election Day anyway, you can.
-You will sign an affidavit under oath, and a poll worker will take a photo to attach to the affidavit (or, if you have a religious objection to being photographed, have you sign another affidavit).
+In previous elections, if you didn't have the required documents with you but you wanted to register on Election Day anyway, you could.
+You would have signed an affidavit under oath, and a poll worker would have taken a photo to attach to the affidavit (or, if you had a religious objection to being photographed, have you sign another affidavit).

-You will then receive an "Affidavit Voter Package" that includes a prepaid and pre-addressed envelope, information about the documents you need to provide to verify your identity, and a voucher for a free photo ID card from the DMV.
-You must return the required identity documents to the Secretary of State, in the prepaid envelope, within seven days of the election.
-If you do not submit this proof, your ballot will be removed from vote totals.
+You would then have received an "Affidavit Voter Package" that includes a prepaid and pre-addressed envelope, information about the documents you need to provide to verify your identity, and a voucher for a free photo ID card from the DMV.
+You would then have returned the required identity documents to the Secretary of State, in the prepaid envelope, within seven days of the election.
+If you didn't submit this proof, your ballot would be removed from vote totals.

 Now it’s time to register.
 There are a few different options when it comes to registering to vote in NH.
 You can: